Cracked-oss/Loader-x86/README.md

 ## ⚡ Performance

-The loader is designed to be lightweight and efficient, with minimal overhead during DLL loading operations.
+The loader is designed to be lightweight and efficient, with minimal overhead during loading operations.

 ## 🔐 Security Considerations